usnistgov/oscal-xslt/publish/readme.md

 ### XSLT dependencies

-The XSLT is documented internally, but developers can assume that features of XSLT 3.0 are sometimes exploited, meaning these stylesheets will generally not run correctly, unaltered, in an XSLT 1.0 environment.
+The XSLT is documented internally, but developers can assume that features of XSLT 3.0 are sometimes exploited, meaning these stylesheets will generally not run correctly, unaltered, in an XSLT 1.0 environment, unless specifically marked as XSLT 1.0.

-The Saxon processor from Saxonica.com is the leading XSLT 3.0 processor and has been used for testing.
+The Saxon processor from Saxonica.com is considered the benchmark XSLT 3.0 processor and has been used for testing.
 Its open-source version is recommended.
-However, the XSLT code is conformant to standards and should also run in any (conformant) XSLT 3.0 engine.
+However, the XSLT code intends conformance to standards and should also run in any (conformant) XSLT 3.0 engine.

 ### Java